[Updated July 2019]

 10. Jazz at The Crypt

 The Crypt is a special space in Cape Town, nestled below the historic St. George’s Cathedral.
 The space is complete with vaulted ceilings, solid stone pillars and gothic windows.
-You can enjoy the beautiful fusion of African and international jazz with delectable cuisine and pulsating culture.
-Welcoming an evening of jazz and scrumptious food for your soul is a must on our list of things to do in Cape Town in winter.
+You can enjoy the beautiful fusion of African and international jazz whilst delighting in delectable cuisine and pulsating culture.
+Welcome an evening of vibey jazz and scrumptious food this winter to fill your soul with an abundance of happiness!

 Costs